rcpch/digital-growth-charts-server/docs/legal/licensing-copyright.md

     - **Licensing**.
 The terms of the licenses we issue *can* be changed for future versions of the software, if this is necessary.
 However we would only do this for reasons of improving the project.
 Multiple licensing models can be used simultaneously, this is called a *dual-* (or even *tri*-) licensing arrangement.

     - **Security**.
 Allowing outsiders to see the source code does not introduce any security vulnerability whatsoever.
-Security does not come from hiding your code as in the closed-source model, it comes from high standards of security practice using best industry practice, cryptography, and modern tools.
+Security does not come from hiding your code as in the closed-source model, it comes from high standards of security practice using best industry practice, robust cryptography, and modern tools and approaches, such as Factor III of the ["12-Factor" application development philosophy](https://12factor.net/)

     - Other myths exist which imply some weakness about open source projects; we are happy to discuss them if required in the [dGC Forum](https://openhealthhub.org/c/rcpch-digital-growth-charts)

-## Copyright
+## Copyright Notices

 ### Software